Whalefishin/Whalefishin.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I was born and raised in Shenzhen, China and came to the US at the age of 14.
 I attended Swarthmore College for undergrad and went on to get a math PhD from RPI.
 I worked with Dr. [Rongjie Lai](https://sites.google.com/view/rongjielai/home?authuser=0) to explore connections between deep generative models and mean-field games.
-My research interests include but are not limited to:
+My other research interests include:
-- generative models
-- mean-field games/control
 - optimal transport
 - language models
 - operator learning
+- geometric deep learning

 In earlier parts of my research career, I studied computational models for the brain with Dr. [Victor Barranca](https://barranca.domains.swarthmore.edu/).